bincrafters/conan-java_installer/README.md

 The example below shows the commands used to publish to bincrafters conan repository.
 To publish to your own conan respository (for example, after forking this git repository), you will need to change the commands below accordingly.

-## Build and package
+## Create and Package

 The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
-This includes downloading dependencies from `build_requires` and `requires` , and then running the `build()` method.

     $ conan create bincrafters/testing